+Figure 3.10 shows historic TVOC concentrations over time for EW1/EW1A/EW1B and EW2.
 As typically seen in groundwater extraction systems, TVOCs declined during the initial pumping years of 1989 through 1996 at EW1/EW1A.
-From 1996 through 2005, TVOCs remained at levels between 50 and $100 \,\mu g/L$.
-Since 2006, TVOCs have increased to levels between 100 μ g/L and 200 μ g/L. The increase in TVOC concentrations at EW1A since 2006 is due almost entirely to increased trichloroethene (TCE) concentrations.
-Increased TCE concentrations are attributed to delayed migration from the CWA.
-Delayed migration refers to the later release of VOCs to the Lower Sand Aquifer.
+From 1996 through 2005, TVOCs remained at levels between 50 and 100 $\mu$ g/L. In 2006, TVOCs began increasing to levels between 100 $\mu$ g/L and 300 $\mu$ g/L. The increase in TVOC concentrations at EW1A/EW1B was due almost entirely to increased trichloroethene (TCE) concentrations.
+Increased TCE concentrations are likely attributed to a combination of delayed migration from the CWA and changes in the volume of groundwater extracted from the Lower Sand aquifer.
+Delayed migration refers to the later release of VOCs to the Lower Sand aquifer.
 The CWA is located above a perched groundwater unit that is hydraulically isolated from the regional water table aquifer such that the downward migration of VOCs to the water table aquifer occurs through a zone of partially saturated soil.
 The rate of downward migration through this partially saturated zone is substantially less than under saturated soil conditions and is dependent on several variable parameters, such as moisture content, soil permeability, and pressure head.
 Hence, the downward migration rate and time required to reach the water table aquifer can vary both spatially and temporally underneath the CWA.
-TCE has not been observed downgradient of the extraction system.
+Since 2006, the total volume of groundwater extracted from the Lower Sand aquifer has fluctuated, in conjunction with combined groundwater extraction from the Upper St. Peter Sandstone aquifer (EW2).
+TCE concentrations in the Lower Sand aquifer increased following commission of EW2 in 2006 and as production decreased at EW1A due to bio-fouling issues.
+TCE concentrations in the Lower Sand aquifer have generally decreased since commission of EW1B in May 2010, with the exception of increased concentrations observed in October 2011 when EW1B was temporarily shutdown for repair (see Table 3.2).
+TCE has not been observed in monitoring locations downgradient of the extraction system.

-Figure 3.10 presents a cross-section that depicts the groundwater extraction system.
-As shown on Figure 3.10, the groundwater extraction system effectively captures contaminated groundwater from upgradient areas (e.g., as screened by monitoring wells MW4D and MW8B).
+Figure 3.11 presents a cross-section that depicts subsurface conditions in the vicinity of the groundwater extraction system.
+As shown on Figure 3.11, the groundwater extraction system effectively captures contaminated groundwater from upgradient areas (e.g., as screened by monitoring wells MW4D and MW8B).
 The effectiveness of the groundwater extraction system is demonstrated by low to non-detectable VOC concentrations at downgradient compliance wells and the converted residential monitoring wells.